What is the Cheapest Shipping Option?

 Media Mail

-By far, the cheapest option when shipping via the post office is the media mail option.
+The media mail option is the cheapest option when shipping via the post office.
 Media mail consists of anything containing media, such as:

 The USPS shipping calculator stated that my 2-pound box would only cost $3.45 to ship ground if it were a media mail item.

-This option is the way to go if you have to ship media items regularly.
-For instance, if you resold items such as books, the media mail option would be a great money-saver.
+This option is the way to go if you must ship media items regularly.
+For instance, if you resold items like books, the media mail option would be a great money-saver.

 Price Conclusion

-So, it’s clear from our research that the U.S. post office is the clear winner in terms of across-the-board pricing.
+Our research shows that the U.S. post office is the clear winner in terms of across-the-board pricing.

 Customer Service Tips